spc

 MONSTERS'N'GHOSTS

-The works created under the umbrella of MONSTERS'N'GHOSTS are responses to and challenges of my feelings of intimidation and helplessness in the face of accelerating climate change and environmental degradation.
-Spurred by the interdisciplinary edited collection Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene and the multimodal conference Aesthetics of Contamination, and amazed by the posthumanist approach to "spacetimematter" developed in Meeting the Universe Halfway, I step outside my comfort zone to create visual counter-environments that I hope will inspire the audience.
+The approaches explored and works created under the umbrella of MONSTERS'N'GHOSTS are responses to and challenges of my feelings of intimidation and helplessness in the face of accelerating climate change and environmental degradation.
+The project takes its name and original inspiration from the interdisciplinary edited collection Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene, and is further spurred by the posthumanist approaches developed in Meeting the Universe Halfway, Staying With the Trouble: Making Kin in the Chthulucene and Exposed: Environmental Politics and Pleasures in Posthuman Times, among others.

-For the editors of Arts of Living on a Damaged Planet, "monsters" point to multi-species assemblages that highlight our embeddedness in the webs of life.
-"Ghosts" refer to what haunts us in landscapes shaped by past destruction and today's debris.
-Together, these "creatures of ambivalent entanglement" expose and tackle the phantasmal twin myths of human progress and individuality.
+For the authors of Arts of Living on a Damaged Planet, "monsters" point to multi-species assemblages that foreground our embeddedness in the webs of life.
+"Ghosts" in turn, evoke the lingering presences that haunt landscapes marked by past destruction and today's debris.
+Together, these "creatures of ambivalent entanglement" expose and unravel the phantasmal twin myths of human progress and individuality.
 In addition, for me, actively acknowledging creatures that commonly qualify as monstrous or ghostly implies transcending entrenched conceptions and tapping into unbiasedness, flexibility, and unconditional empathy instead.
 Moreover, I think of phenomena that evade the human eye or common sense (or both) − such as quantum effects or molecular biotic processes and principles − as "ghostly" without meaning to suggest that there is anything unreal or otherworldly about them.